anikihref/zno-osvita/README.md

 > only fewer links are working now 'cause it's only first version of my project.

 # zno-osvita
-So it's mu first pet-project.
+So it's my first pet-project.
 I haven't done it yet, but I still working on it.

 In a few month I'll try to make it look better then original site [zno-osvita](https://zno.osvita.ua/).